rchew/SAPOR_2014_Twitter/README.md

 # SAPOR 2014 - Using Twitter Data for Research

 Created by Rob Chew

-Editing by Annice Kim, Clay Heaton, Gayle Bieler, and Paul Ruddle
+Edited by Annice Kim, Clay Heaton, Gayle Bieler, and Paul Ruddle